SmartAgentProtocol/SmartAgents/MorpheusWP.md

 As interoperability improves between public blockchains Morpheus will seek to serve all Web3 AI Agent builders across the various EVM / solidity compatible developer communities.
 We recognize strong builder communities on Polygon, OP Stack, Arbitrum, Base, Avalanche, Polkadot, Solana, Filecoin & Cosmos that share a similar vision and values.
 Morpheus is only possible today thanks to the tools built by developers across many of these chains.

 ## User Data Security
-To avoid leaking private data when sending prompts to the Morpheus per to peer network of Compute Providers, the software should seek to leverage Fully Homomorphic Encryption (FHE) versions of Large Lanage Models as they are released.
+To avoid leaking private data when sending prompts to the Morpheus per to peer network of Compute Providers, the software should seek to leverage Fully Homomorphic Encryption (FHE) versions of Large Language Models as they are released.
 Also with the advent of hardware acceleration for FHE in 2024 / 2025 its projected that costs for this computation will reach parity with plain text processing.

 - LLM example https://huggingface.co/blog/encrypted-llm
 - EVM example https://www.fhenix.io/